tjaard123/tjaard123.github.io/bio/bio.html.md

 # Reading, Research & University
 I enjoy reading non-fiction, a variety of fields interests me, any kind of science, astrophysics, cosmology, history, biographies, religion and philosophy.
 For my computer science [masters degree](https://dspace.nwu.ac.za/handle/10394/4411) on image processing I had the opportunity to work on a problem related to astrophysics.
 I was fortunate enough to work with two brilliant professors.
 Here I could combine my love for science and hard core programming logic.
 This interest still surfaces every now and then when I can find the time to entertain it.

+# Speaking
+Having started out at the North-West University as lecturer, teaching has always been close to heart.
+Although teaching in tech is better described as sharing experiences, you never give a lecture or talk without also learning something.
+The field is so wide and moves way to fast, it is impossible to know everything.
+I've returned plenty times to the university to talk about security and the Agile process.
+I've been privileged to [talk](https://docs.google.com/presentation/d/1QtizRt3u8pvP8am7ZHAUMIRx_ZfX6JPWxjPKjTyXtug/edit?usp=sharing) at the [SCRUM user group](https://www.meetup.com/Scrum-User-Group-Johannesburg/events/238828254/) and their SCRUM gathering conference as well, combining a lot of the ideas on this blog.

 # Departure point
 My passion for coding started through games.
 I built my own maps, built modifications for games like Quake 2 and Half-life and me and a friend even tried building a real time strategy game from scratch.
 To try and balance my geekiness (not successful according to my friends), I enjoy music, plays, poetry & any kind of sport.